JPatel87/locks-of-lush/README.md

 ### Project goals

 Below is a list of Epics for this project which have been broken down into user stories.
 The implementation of these user stories have been planned and managed through the Github Kanban board tool.
+See the following link to the [Locks of Lush Kanban board](https://github.com/jpatel87/locks-of-lush/projects/1)

 ### Epic A: Website content